DesyncTheThird/corne-keymap/readme.md

 (Press `Esc`, `;`, and `#` to access Touhou layer and to see funky Cirno fumo on right OLED.)

 ---
+- Common punctuation is accessible from combos on or near home row;
+- Mouse emulation layer accessible on pinky key combos to allow mouse control without moving from home row.
+- Uncommon locking layers (numpad/steno) also accessible from large combos;
+- `New` combo presses `DOT`, `SPC`, then sets a one shot shift (same as `Newsent` key);- `Del` combo presses `LCTL`+`BSPC`;
+- `Join` combo joins current line to following line (with space between);
+- `Line` combo adds a new line below the current position.
 - Number combos on left hand are not all shown on picture to reduce clutter; these fill out an entire number grid in the same layout as the Data layer, with `0` on the home row pinky.
-- `Del` combo presses `LCTL`+`BSPC`;
-- `Join` combo joins current line to following line with space between;
-- `Line` combo adds a new line below the current position.

 # Layers